tommilligan/on-air/README.md

 When a change is detected, a message is published to a topic in [Google Cloud Pub/Sub](https://cloud.google.com/pubsub).

 A subscriber interested in changes listens for messages on a linked topic using a [`google` gRPC streaming client](https://github.com/googleapis/python-pubsub).
-On recieving a message, any relevant user notification is calculated and pushed to the [blink(1)](https://blink1.thingm.com/) indicator.
+On recieving a message, the subscriber caches messages by source.
+It then computes an additive state for all publishers, and triggers a user notification via the [blink(1)](https://blink1.thingm.com/) indicator if applicable.

 ## Requirements